sunke-github/MARS_V2/README.md

 # MARS_V2
 I designed a knowledge representation learning algorithm.
 This algorithm has achieved the best performance for link prediction on the following datasets.
-In the future, I will publish the algorithm and update the source code here.
+In the future, I will consider to publish the algorithm and upload the source code here.